 Keep in mind that this is an estimate.
 It can be different for each person based on other factors, such as any health conditions a person may be enduring.
-A doctor who specializes in nutrition can better help you understand what is best for you.
+A health care professional who specializes in nutrition can better help you understand what is best for you.

 Evidence shows that tracking your food can be an amazing tool to help manage your goals.
 It works by bringing awareness to your eating routine.
-My wife, Chelsea, and I have used food journals and often coach others to do so.
-What’s great is that over time, you can learn about your food to the point where you may not have to journal.
-A recent study showed that women who tracked their food intake, practiced self-monitoring, cooked home-prepared meals and consumed meals at regular time frames had improved weight loss goals over a 12-month period among postmenopausal women.
-(8)
+Over time, you can learn about your food to the point where you may not have to journal.

 Good Calories vs. Empty Calories